UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Other_Services/RStudio.md

 The latter of these is only available to members of the Economics department.
 The former is more general purpose, but may require permission to access.

-The unsupported instance of RStudio has the URL:
+The unsupported instance of RStudio has the address:

  - <https://rstudio.myriad.rc.ucl.ac.uk/>